 Driving a semi-truck for a living is unlike any other profession.
 A trucker’s workspace is a small moving office that sits on ten or more wheels and doubles as a bedroom.
-The most important step to become a truck driver isn’t getting your license or getting hired by a big trucking company.
-The most important step is to decide that this is the career for you.
+The first step to become a truck driver isn’t getting your license or getting hired by a big trucking company.
+The first and most important step is to decide that this is the career for you.

 Trucking is More Than a Job; It’s a Lifestyle.

 Long-haul truck drivers, also called over-the-road drivers, are typically away from home for several weeks at a time.
 Truckers eat and shower on the road.
 They must be comfortable sleeping in the cab directly behind the driver’s seat and using public facilities for restrooms and showers.

 Even local drivers, spend most of their time alone in a confined space.
 Compared with other jobs, the biggest challenge for people that want to become a truck driver is the lifestyle.